Genivia/ugrep/README.md

                   $ ugrep -l '' --ignore-files

            List all files containing a RPM signature, located in the `rpm'  direc- tory and recursively below up to two levels deeper (3 levels total):

                   $ ugrep -3 -l -tRpm '' rpm/

            Monitor  the system log for bug reports and ungroup multiple matches on a line:

                   $ tail -f /var/log/system.log | ugrep -u -i -w bug

+           Interactive fuzzy search with Boolean search queries:

+                  $ ugrep -Q --bool -Z3 --sort=best

            Display all words in a MacRoman-encoded file that has CR newlines:

                   $ ugrep --encoding=MACROMAN '\w+' mac.txt

-           Display options related to "fuzzy" searching:
+           Display all options related to "fuzzy" searching:

                   $ ugrep --help fuzzy